TravisFalken/EnterpriseNoteApp/Documentation.md

 ### Deploying on different operating systems

 * We are utilizing Docker to host our application.
 This allows for containers to be made that hold all necessary software for running the application.
-Utilizing this technology allows for hosting on any operating system
+Utilizing this technology allows for hosting on any operating system.
+* We are also utilizing bootstrap which will allow for the front end to be used on different browsers

 ---